 Dermot O'Leary's Television and radio work has made him a household name.

 He started his career presenting for T4 then went on to present and produce Big Brother's Little Brother.
-In 2007 Dermot landed the coveted role hosting ITV’s The X Factor.
-Dermot has also chaired the debate and interviewed party leaders for First Time Voters Question Time on BBC3.
-He regularly presents Unicef's Soccer Aid and has hosted The National Television Awards since 2010.
+In 2007 Dermot landed the coveted role hosting ITV’s X Factor.
+Dermot has also chaired the debate and interviewed party leaders for First Time Voters Question Time on BBC3 and regularly presents Unicef's Soccer Aid.
 Dermot also hosts his Saturday morning Radio 2 show, Saturday Breakfast with Dermot O’Leary.
-Previously in the Saturday afternoon slot, The Dermot O’Leary Show won three Sony Radio Awards and was well known for its support of new and emerging bands.
+Previously in the Saturday afternoon slot, The Dermot O’Leary Show won three Sony Radio Awards and was well known for its support of new and emerging bands...read more

 In 2014 Dermot hosted the RTS award winning Live from Space season on Channel 4.
 A major interactive TV event featuring a live two-hour broadcast from the International Space Station (ISS) and Mission Control in Houston, viewers watched as the ISS completed an entire orbit of the Earth.
 Later that year Dermot’s first book, The Soundtrack to My Life, a musical memoir, was published by Hodder.